christian-bick/edugraph-classify-qwen3vl/MODEL.md

 ## Training Details

-For the full details of the training procedure see:
+For full details of the training procedure, see:

 https://github.com/christian-bick/edugraph-qwen3vl